Spoiler alert…

 This is why…

-We wanted to take a moment and discuss what it would be like to own a Balinese cat so that if you do decide to include one of these energetic little guys into your family, you won’t be disappointed six months from now.
+We wanted to take a moment to discuss what it would be like to own a Balinese cat so that if you do decide to include one of these energetic little guys in your family, you won’t be disappointed six months from now.

 So, without further ado, let’s dive right in.